uaf-arctic-eco-modeling/dvm-dos-tem/HOWTO_RELEASE.md

 ## Choosing a version number

-The project uses the following rules for incrementing the versions number:
+The project uses a three part version number: vMAJOR.MINOR.PATCH.

+We use the following rules for incrementing the version number:
- * The minor (farthest right) number will be incremented for changes that do not affect the general scientific concepts in the software.
+ * The PATCH number (farthest right) will be incremented for changes that do not affect the general scientific concepts in the software.
- * The middle number will be updated when changes have been made to science concepts, major implementation changes for scienctifc aspects of the code or new calibration numbers.
+ * The MINOR number (middle) will be updated when changes have been made to science concepts, major implementation changes for scienctifc aspects of the code or new calibration numbers.
- * The major (left) number will be updated for major milestones.
+ * The MAJOR (left) number will be updated for major milestones.
 This will likely be points where the model is run for "production" or major testing and validation steps are completed and documented.

 This project is not using traditional [Semantic Versioning](https://semver.org/spec/v2.0.0.html), however we have borrowed some concepts.

+Until the project reaches v1.0.0, we will not make any guarantees about backwards compatibility.
+Once the project reaches v1.0.0, we may decide to handle the rules for incrementing version numbers differently.